Confidence surfaces for the mean of locally stationary functional time series: Theoretical justification

 of the process $(G(u,t,\FF_i))_{i\in \Z} $ satisfies

 \end{description} } \end{assumption}

 Assumption \ref{asserr}(2) requires that the dependence measure is geometrically decaying.
-Similar results as presented in this section can be obtained under summability assumptions with substantially more intensive mathematical arguments and complicated notation, see Remark \ref{remrk3.1}(ii) below for some details.
+Similar results as presented in this section can be obtained under summability assumptions with substantially more intensive mathematical arguments and complicated notation, see Remark \ref{remrk3.1}(ii) in the supplemental material for some details.
 Assumption \ref{asserr}(3) means that the locally stationary functional time series is smooth in $u$, while the smoothness in $t$ is provided in the next assumption.
-They are crucial for constructing simultaneous confidence surfaces of the form \eqref{2.3}.
+They are crucial for constructing SCSs of the form \eqref{2.3}.